GorokhovSemyon/TextClassification/README.md

 This notebook is devoted to the deep analysis of different hyperparameters, to find correlations between them and quality.

 ## QASystem_Ru

+This notebook is devoted to creating simple question-answer system.